random-labs/steemit-posts/README.md

 ```
 You can adjust it to your needs, by looking at the [options](#step-3-configure).

-There is also a simple and an advanced example html file in the `examples` directory.
+There are also two example html files in the `docs/examples` directory.

 # Step 1: Installation